“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash

 “Yeah.
-There was the occasional drunken asshole who started grabbing me but I knew how to control them.
+There was the occasional drunk asshole who would start grabbing me but I knew how to control them.
 You learn how to give them just the right amount of noncooperation.
 What they really want is attention.
 When I had male customers, that is.”

 “Unbelievable,” said Lixin.

 “You massaged both men and women?”

 “About half and half.
-Most of the Western customers were young couples, actually, getting massaged in the same room together.
+Most of the Western customers were young couples, actually, getting massaged in the room together.
 Daring to try a massage for their very first time, and usually so nervous they were shaking.
 A lot of single Asian males too — Chinese, Japanese and Korean.
 A lot of Japanese females.”

 “Oh, yeah, they can get it much cheaper here than in Japan.
-The Chinese females are the ones who usually go for boob massage.”
+But the Chinese females are the ones who usually go for boob massage.”

 “Why not?
 It’s a health thing here, considered good for the breasts.
 Nobody thinks there’s anything strange about it.
 It is also kind of erotic for them, a release, being pampered like that in the guise of therapy.
 Most female customers prefer to be massaged by a male, though.”